How to Scale Apps in App Platform

 update_resp = client.apps.update(id="bb245ba", body=req)

-To configure autoscaling for an existing app, navigate to your app’s Overview page, then click the Settings tab and select the component you want to enable autoscaling for.
-In the Resource Size section, click the Edit button.
+To configure autoscaling for an existing app, go to the Apps page, select your app, then click the Settings tab.
+Select the component you want to configure autoscaling for.
+In the Resource Size section, click Edit.

-The autoscaling feature is only available for apps with a dedicated CPU plan.
-If your app does not use a dedicated CPU plan, select a dedicated CPU plan from the Instance Size menu, then click Set containers to autoscale.
+Autoscaling is only available for apps with a dedicated CPU plan.
+If your app isn’t using one, select the Instance size menu, choose a dedicated CPU plan, and then click Set containers to autoscale.
 This opens the autoscaling settings:

-• Minimum Containers: The minimum number of containers the app can automatically be scaled down to.
+• Minimum Containers: The minimum number of containers the app can scale down to.

-• Maximum Containers: The maximum number of containers the app can automatically be scaled up to.
+• Maximum Containers: The maximum number of containers the app can scale up to.

-• CPU Threshold: The average CPU usage across the current containers that triggers the app to scale.
+• CPU Threshold: The average CPU usage across all running containers that triggers scaling.